AYUSHHH9/DS_AYUSH-Trader-Behavior-Insights-/README.md

 # Trader Behavior Insights – DS_AYUSH

 ## 📌 Overview
 This project analyzes the relationship between **trader performance** and **Bitcoin market sentiment** (Fear/Greed Index).
-It is part of a Data Science assignment for the Junior Data Scientist role.
+This self-driven investigation explores whether these sentiment extremes can predict market movements and be leveraged as a signal for profitable trading opportunities.

 ## 📂 Project Structure
 📂 ds_ayush/